INTERESTED IN LEARNING MORE ABOUT SOLAR ENERGY?

 A solar farm is a large group of solar panels installed on the ground that operate together as a power plant.
 Solar panels, also known as photovoltaic panels, or “PV”, generate electricity from sunlight.
 Many solar panels are installed on the roofs of houses and other buildings, directly powering just those buildings.
 A solar farm, however, delivers large amounts of electricity to the existing high-voltage transmission system, which serves the entire region.

 The solar panels in many solar farms are fixed in a position tilted toward the sun (in North America, this is to the south).
-The low end of these panels is usually a few feet off the ground and the high end typically is about 10 feet off the ground.
+The low end of these panels is usually a few feet off the ground and the high end typically between 8 to 10 feet off the ground.
 In some solar farms, the panels rotate slowly from east to west throughout the day, tracking the path of the sun.

 WHY ARE SOLAR FARMS BEING CONSTRUCTED?